isaacvock/AnnotationCleaner/README.md

 mamba create -c conda-forge -c bioconda --name deploy_snakemake snakemake snakedeploy
 ```

-Next, create a directory that you want to run bam2bakR in (I'll refer to it as `workdir`) and move into it:
+Next, create a directory that you want to run AnnotationCleaner in (I'll refer to it as `workdir`) and move into it:
 ``` bash
 mkdir workdir
 cd workdir